asder8215/TeXiT/README.md

-# Text-Editor
+# [Title of App WIP]
-A simple text editor written in C.
+This is a simple text editor built in C, utilizing GTK4 and Libadwaita packages.

+# Demo of App

 # Language Server (IDE)